COLLABORATIVE MUSICAL EXPRESSION AND CREATIVITY AMONG ACADEMICS: WHEN INTELLECTUALISM MEETS TWELVE BAR BLUES

 JONATHAN MILLEN, DRUMS

 On a number of occasions I have performed as part of a band for my students.
 I find that music is not only a universal language, but also a discourse of connection.
 Music brings people together though common experience.
 The pragmatics of music performance as a "speech act" thrusts students and educators into a relationship in which the traditional norms of interaction fail.
 Students tend to see faculty as just that: People whose job it is to teach and conduct research.
-But, using music as a kind of bridge, students often experience a moment of epiphany: “Wow,” they say, “he's a drummer, too!”
+But, using music as a kind of bridge, students often experience a moment of epiphany: Wow, they say, he's a drummer, too!

 In teaching a course on the social impact of rock and roll, one of my focal points is on the unique experience of media consumption through live performance.
 When compared to radio, TV/video, and personal music media (i.e., stereos), the live performance has the potential to create a fleeting communicative identity (in the narrative sense of, remember when...) among the participants/members of the audience.
 Performing for my students is in some ways an effort to do just that.